gene-git/Arch-mkpkg/README.md

 Ordinarily, if the tool hasn't changed but something in the *makedepends* list has changed, running *makephg* will do nothing as it deems the package up to date.

+We consider packages that you deem appropriate to trigger a build as trigger packages.
+The preferred way to provide the list of these packages is using the PKGBUILD variable *mkpkg_depends*.
+If that is not provided then mkpkg defaults to using the *makedepends* variable.
+As discussed below the latter is likely a bit too conersvative.

-The mkpkg tool provides a mechanism to rebuild a package whenever any one of of the makedepends packages is newer than the last time the package was built, even if the tool itself is otherwise up to date.
+The mkpkg tool provides a mechanism to rebuild a package whenever any one of of the trigger packages is newer than the last time the package was built, even if the tool itself is otherwise up to date.
-If you don't want every package in makepends to be used a build trigger, then simply use *mkpkg_depends* instead.
-If this variable is used, the packages listed in *makedepends* will not be used.
+When *mkpkg_depends* variable is found the packages listed in *makedepends* will not be used.

 This is perhaps most useful for packages which statically link libraries, or when core build tools change and it's important to rebuild with the newer versions.
 Do we really need to rebuild a package